alexpxcell/alexpxcell.github.io/README.md

 ## Project Overview
 This is a Vue.js-based portfolio web application designed to showcase projects, skills, and personal information in a visually appealing format.

+## Repository Structure
+This repository contains only the hosted files required to serve the web page.
+The actual source code, components, and development files are maintained in a separate private/public repository.

 ## Folder Structure
 ```
 .vscode/               # VS Code workspace settings